For Dissertation Students

 My approach to dissertation advising/chairing:

 Choosing a dissertation advisor is an important and difficult decision, and my approach to advising is not the only (or even necessarily the best) approach to dissertation advising.
 Nevertheless, it is the approach I have chosen, and it is best that you know what to expect.
-First, if you are enrolled in dissertation hours, we will have a weekly meeting scheduled throughout the semester.
+First, if you are enrolled in dissertation hours, we will have a bi-weekly meeting scheduled throughout the semester.
 We will not always use that time to meet, but I expect that we will both have that time reserved in the event that a meeting is needed.
 At a minimum, we will meet at least once a month in person or via Zoom to discuss your dissertation, progress, advising, and job search (if applicable).
 Second, you will participate in a writing group with my doctoral advisees that are also in the dissertation writing process (proposal, data collection/analysis, and defense).
 In that writing group, you will meet at least twice a month to review and provide feedback on each other’s work.
 I have found writing groups to be valuable to receive feedback on your drafts before submitting to me for review, to keep your writing on track, and to avoid the isolation that can be a part of the dissertation process.